neiye

 Here’s where it gets interesting.

-Quartz countertops are not cut directly from natural rock slabs like granite or marble.
-Instead, they are manufactured using a blend of:
+Quartz countertops are not made directly from natural rock slabs like granite or marble.
+Instead, they are composed of a mixture of:

-These materials are blended together, shaped into slabs, then baked under high pressure and heat.
-The result is a solid surface that looks like natural stone but offers more consistency in color, texture, and strength.
+These materials are mixed to form slabs, which are then baked under high pressure and temperature.
+The final product has a solid surface and an appearance very similar to natural stone, but with greater uniformity in color, texture, and strength.

 natural stone

-Simple Answer: Quartz countertops contain natural quartz, but they are not natural stone surfaces.
-They are engineered materials.
+Simply put: Quartz countertops contain natural quartz, but they are not natural stone; they are artificial stone.quartz

 3. Quartz vs. Natural Stone: What’s the Real Difference?